Ozhiganov/bytecoin-miner/README.md

 # ByteCoin Miner

-This image will provide Bytecoin mining using Debian 9 as base
+This image will provide Bytecoin mining using Ubuntu 16.04 as base

 # How to use
 ````bash